arm61/isis_school/reflectometry_slab_models/the_slab_model.md

 # The "slab model"

-Possibly the most common approach to generating **model reflectometry** data for comparison with, and refinement against, experimental data is the **slab model**.
+Possibly the most common approach to simulating model reflectometry data for comparison with, and refinement against, experimental data is the **slab model**.
 This is called the slab model as we describe the system as a series of slabs, with particular **thickness** and **scattering length density**.
-In this section, we will describe a typically slab model construction before going on to discuss some nuances of the model and how the reflectometry is calculated in later sections.
+In this section, we will describe a typical slab model construction before going on to discuss some nuances of the model and how the reflectometry is calculated in later sections.

 An example of such a slab model is shown in {numref}`slab-model` below.
 This slab model consists of two layers, with thicknesses of $d_1$ and $d_2$ and scattering length densities of $\beta_1$ and $\beta_2$.
-The scattering length density is a measure of how much the given material will scatter the neutron.
+The scattering length density is a measure of how much the given material will scatter the incident neutron.
 As we will see in {doc}`../model_reparameterisation/a_case_for_model_reparameterisation`, these parameters can be defined in terms of our chemical and physical understanding of the system.

 ```{figure} ../figures/slab.png